Fuel Pump Controller

 Here's a picture of the FRP sensor mounted on the bike and the control circuit:

 The AVR microcontroller adjusts pump motor speed using a digital proportional-integral (PI) control algorithm.
+Viscous damping due to fuel flow restrictions obviate the need for a derivative term.
 The AVR samples system pressure at approximately 8kHz and adjusts pump voltage using pulse width modulation.
 It maintains constant pressure with only a few percent ripple.
 It's actually more accurate than a mechanical regulator under certain conditions.
 Given that injector flow rate is proportional to the square root of pressure, the flow rate does not vary much, if at all.

 The pump itself was removed from a 2006 Suzuki GSX-R600 in-tank pump assembly.
 It's a Mitsubishi UC-T30 that requires roughly 4 amps at 12 Volts.
 This pump is widely used on motorcycle and some smaller cars.
 Here's a picture of the original pump mounted on the bike: